BlackbitDigitalCommerce/pimcore-data-director/README.md

 * [Optimize inheritance feature](https://www.youtube.com/watch?v=l6s6YnbFOxM)
 * Permission system: for each dataport you can configure who is allowed to configure and / or execute the dataport
 * import different types of elements:
-    * Data objects
+    * Data Objects
     * Assets
     * Documents
     * Quantity value units (incl. conversion factors)
-* built-in interface to translation providers (DeepL, AWS Translate) to set up automatic translation with just one click (incl. caching of translations to save costs for recurring translation strings)
+* built-in connectors to translation providers (DeepL, AWS Translate) to set up automatic translation with just one click (incl. caching of translations to save costs for recurring translation strings)
 * artificial intelligence features, e.g. to automatically assign categories based on product name and description

 ## Advantages compared to other Pimcore export plugins